MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-Follow the steps in this article to deploy Office 365 ProPlus to client computers from the Office Content Delivery Network (CDN) by using the Office Deployment Tool (ODT).
+Follow the steps in this article to deploy Microsoft 365 Apps to client computers from the Office Content Delivery Network (CDN) by using the Office Deployment Tool (ODT).

 ## Before you begin